Close Banner

 When Is Early Entry?

-Early entry is available every day at both parks 30 minutes before posted park opening for Disneyland hotel guests.
-You'll be able to access the park you have a theme park reservation for that day.
-Hotel guests may be able to go through security at 7 a.m. in order to access the main gates of the parks.
+Early Entry is available for Disneyland hotel guests every day 30 minutes before the posted park opening time.
+You'll be able to access the park that is hosting Early Entry, but you must have a theme park reservation for that specific park on that day.
+Hotel guests may be able to go through security at 7 a.m. to access the main gates of the parks.
+You can enter the theme park before Early Entry even starts.
+The dedicated hotel guest entrances are open for Early Entry as well for the Grand Californian and Pixar Place Hotel.
+All hotel guests, including Disneyland Hotel guests, can use the Pixar Place gate as well.

 What Lands Are Included or Excluded from Early Entry?

 Good question!
-Here are the available attractions, dining options and shops available during Early Entry.
+We made downloadable lists of the attractions, dining options and shops available at each park during Early Entry.
 Keep in mind that this list is subject to change and not all these listed attractions may be operating the day you visit.
+Sometimes additional rides are included!

-Disneyland Park early entry allows access to select Fantasyland and Tomorrowland attractions.
-No early access is granted to Frontierland, Adventureland, Critter Country or Star Wars: Galaxy's Edge.
+Disneyland Park Early Entry allows access to select Fantasyland and Tomorrowland attractions.
+There is no Early Entry access to Frontierland, Adventureland, Bayou Country or Star Wars: Galaxy's Edge.
 However, if you have a reservation for Oga's Cantina, Savi's Workshop or Droid Depot right at park opening, you can enter the park early so you can get to your reservation.
-Arrive about 25 minutes early with your reservation confirmation.
-Look for the special turnstiles (they may be all the way to the left, about turnstile number one) where you can enter.
+Make your way to the ropes in the Hub near the entrance to Frontierland and walk to the land at Rope Drop.

-It is important for all guests to know which rides are open or not open.
-For example, since just Fantasyland and Tomorrowland are included in Early Entry at Disneyland Park, at Rope Drop you are going to want to head to Adventureland, Frontierland or Star Wars: Galaxy's Edge or Critter Country, where guests have yet to enter.
-Even if Star Wars: Galaxy's Edge is not open during Early Entry, it's possible that people who have Early Entry could access a closer spot near the land and be able to get to Star Wars: Rise of the Resistance ride before the rope droppers can get there.
-Hop back as we learn more!
+It is imperative to know which rides are open or not open for Early Entry.
+For example, since just Fantasyland and Tomorrowland are included in Early Entry at Disneyland Park, you will want to go straight to either Adventureland, Frontierland, Star Wars: Galaxy's Edge or Bayou Country at Rope Drop, where guests have yet to enter.
+Even if Star Wars: Galaxy's Edge is not open during Early Entry, it's possible that people who have Early Entry could access a closer spot near the entrance to the land (in Fantasyland) and be able to get to the Star Wars: Rise of the Resistance ride before the rope droppers can get there.

 What was Disneyland Magic Morning?